MicrosoftDocs/dynamics365-guidance/guidance/business-processes/pattern-set-customer-credit-limits-for-group-of-customers.md

   - ai-gen-desc
 ---

-# Set customer credit limits for a group of customers
+# Manually set, define, and check credit limit patterns for a group of customers

 ***Applies to: Dynamics 365 Finance, Dynamics 365 Supply Chain Management, Dynamics 365 Commerce***